sebastianspicker/chronikwerk/docs/08-operations.md

 automatically to avoid duplicate notes.
 Re-run the ticket through the workflow or `POST /retry/{ticket_id}` after resolving the cause.

+Archive storage commits before terminal Zammad updates.
+If the PDF and sidecar exist but the ticket is `pdf:error` or remains `pdf:processing`, first verify that the pair is complete and that the sidecar checksum matches the PDF.
+Then inspect logs and process-local history for a terminal tag failure.
+Preserve the archive pair, clear stale `pdf:processing` only after confirming no job is still running, and use the reprocessing workflow below.
+There is no automatic reconciliation or durable outbox in the supported single-process topology.

 ## Reprocessing Workflow

 1. Read the latest Chronikwerk ticket note and classification.